evilynux/hid-ghlive-dkms/README.md

-# HID driver for Activision GH Live PS3 and Wii U Guitar devices #
+# HID driver for Activision GH Live PS3, Wii U, and PS4 Guitar devices #

-As far as I know this is the first module for the GH Live PS3 and Wii U Guitar devices.
-I really wanted to play a 6-fret guitar on [Clone Hero](https://clonehero.net/).
-I could not figure how to get my PS4 dongles to cooperate (yet), but thankfuly it's a different matter for the Wii U ones.
-Furthermore, the PS3 dongles happen to be exactly the same as the Wii U ones, so this driver supports those as well.
+This driver module supports the GH Live devices for PS3, Wii U, and PS4.
+This module notably allows you to play songs with the 6-fret guitar in Clone Hero with your PS3, Wii U, or PS4 dongle.

 Many thanks to [InvoxiPlayGames](https://github.com/InvoxiPlayGames) for figuring out the magic control message to send to the PS3 and Wii U device.
 Also thanks to the authors of the [xpadneo](https://github.com/atar-axis/xpadneo) and [rtlwifi](https://github.com/rtlwifi-linux) modules, I've used their modules as examples of how to do things. *Monkey see, monkey do!*